stellar/stellar-core/README.md

 [![Build Status](https://travis-ci.org/stellar/stellar-core.svg?branch=auto)](https://travis-ci.org/stellar/stellar-core)

-# Note this code is beta.
-It is not ready yet for production.

 # stellar-core

 Stellar-core is a replicated state machine that maintains a local copy of a cryptographic ledger and processes transactions against it, in consensus with a set of peers.